Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Overcoming is hard—difficult—and a lifelong struggle.
 But it is possible.
 In fact, true Christians must overcome!

 This world is drifting along, completely unaware of God’s great purpose for man, which is to build character in this life.
-He is preparing a team who has qualified to help restore His government to Earth at Christ’s Return.
+He is preparing a team who has qualified to help restore His government to Earth.

 The Bible is filled with accounts of God’s greatest servants battling sin.
 In every case, they had to learn difficult, painful lessons.
 Examined collectively, Moses, Noah, David, Samuel, Peter, Paul and others are seen to have fought every problem known to man.